TheGalfins/GNSS_Compare/docs/android_gnssMeasurements.rst

        weekNumberNanos = Math.floor((-1. * FullBiasNanos) / Constants.NUMBER_NANO_SECONDS_PER_WEEK)*onstants.NUMBER_NANO_SECONDS_PER_WEEK;
        pseudorange = (tRxGPS - weekNumberNanos - ReceivedSvTimeNanos) / 1.0E9 * Constants.SPEED_OF_LIGHT;

-Also for GPS we have to check if the computed pseduroange is usable in PVT or not.
+We have to check if the computed pseudorange is usable in PVT or not.
 Therefore, we get the states status:

 .. code-block:: java